 Recently IT departments all across the globe are under increasing pressure to speed up data recovery.
-Application downtime is costing business in the UK £1.3 million a year because of IT departments not being able to quickly retrieve data via recovery.
+Application downtime is costing businesses in the UK £1.3 million a year because of IT departments not being able to quickly retrieve data via recovery.

 Data Recovery Tools (Software)

-Software can be installed to retrieve data, some of these can open disk images and connect to remote PCS ensuring your data can easily be backed up onto an external source.
+The software can be installed to retrieve data, some of these can open disk images and connect to remote PCS ensuring your data can easily be backed up onto an external source.
 With the right software (even free tools) large chunks of data can often be retrieved from a device and divided into folders at different times, the data can be separated into file types in order to try and restore photos, music and video.

 Often you can take a complete image of the device or disk, with this being done then no further damage will be done to the card, device or hard drive.